 - Italian-American meat sauce

 - 2 pounds of lasagna noodles

 - Pinch of salt

 - 2 ½ cups freshly grated grana padano cheese

 - 1 pound mozzarella cheese, preferably fresh, sliced thin

-While the noodles are cooking, beat the eggs with the salt in a mixing bowl until foamy.
+- While the noodles are cooking, beat the eggs with the salt in a mixing bowl until foamy.
 Add the ricotta and stir until thoroughly blended.
-Preheat oven to 375 degrees F.
+Preheat the oven to 375 degrees F.

 - To assemble the lasagna, ladle about 3/4 cup of the meat sauce over the bottom of a 15 x 10-inch baking dish.
 Arrange noodles lengthwise and side by side so as to cover the bottom of the baking dish and overhang the short ends of the dish by about 2 inches.
 (A little ‘cut and paste’ might be necessary.
 Also, the noodles will most likely overlap in the center of the dish.
 That is fine.)

 - Spoon enough meat sauce, about 2 cups, to cover the noodles in an even layer.
 Sprinkle the sauce with ½ cup of grated cheese.
 Arrange a single layer of noodles crosswise over the cheese so they overhang the long sides of the baking dish by about 2 inches, again trimming the noodles and overlapping them as necessary.

 - Spread the ricotta mixture evenly over the noodles.
 Arrange a single layer of noodles lengthwise over the ricotta, trimming the noodles as necessary.
 Arrange the sliced mozzarella in an even layer over the noodles.
 Spread 1 cup of the meat sauce over the cheese and sprinkle 1 cup of grated cheese over the sauce.
 Cover with a layer of noodles arranged lengthwise.